Schuylkill Haven, Pennsylvania

-Schuylkill Haven (/ˈskuːlkɪl/, /-kəl/; Pennsylvania Dutch: Schulkill Kaundi) is a borough in Schuylkill County, Pennsylvania, United States.
+Schuylkill Haven (/ˈskuːlkɪl/, /-kəl/) is a borough in Schuylkill County, Pennsylvania, United States.
 The borough's population was 5,253 as of the 2020 census.
 Schuylkill Haven is situated along the Schuylkill River, for which it is named.
 Schuylkill Haven is a focal point of activity in southern Schuylkill County.

 Schuylkill Haven is located 43.4 mi west of Allentown, 92.6 mi northwest of Philadelphia, and 131 mi west of New York City.